Spilsby Island: History

 Spilsby Island was named by Matthew Flinders after crew member Franklin's hometown in Lincolnshire.
 In the 19th and 20th centuries, the island was visited by fishers, shooters and guano miners.

 The island was once owned by Joseph Sawyer.
 Sawyer worked in oyster dredging and cartage before taking up the lease on Spilsby Island.
-He traveled between Port Linclon and Spilsby Island in the cutter Albion, which was later renamed Ammonia.
-His son, Spilsby Sawyer just found out im related to him, was born on the island in 1872 and named after it.
+He traveled between Port Lincoln and Spilsby Island in the cutter Albion, which was later renamed Ammonia.
+His son, Spilsby Sawyer, was born on the island in 1872 and named after it.
 In 1885, Spilsby Island was made available to lease for agricultural purposes.
 Sawyer applied to lease the island but his application was rejected and the lease was issued to someone else.

 Until his death in 1903, the island lease owned by Henry Mortlock Scruby.
 In 1904, there were three men, a boy and no women living on the island.
 In 1909, W. E. Scruby was growing wheat and barley across 300 acres of the island.
 The soil was dark, sandy loam vegetation which in some parts grew right to the water's edge.

 While W. E. Scruby was lessee, he introduced and raised sheep, cattle and horses there.
 He also made efforts to reduce and control the rabbit population by poisoning them.
 Scruby had previously worked for the Engineering and Water Supply Department and constructed a dam on the island to catch rainwater.
 The island was offered under perpetual lease in 1933.
 Three dams had been dug by 1945, one of them being 17 yard long, 15 yards wide and 12 feet deep and dug in three weeks.
 W. E. Scruby's daughter, E. J. Scruby, was a nurse in Adelaide.
 In 1948 the Scruby family was in possession of a 99 year lease on the island and Jack Scruby was living alone there.
 At that time the newspaper was being dropped by passing plane.

 In 1919, Eardley Tyrell was the manager of Spilsby Island.
 The island was occupied by Jim Kerrison from 1923 until he took a job with the Customs Department.

 In the 1920s a lighthouse was operating on Spilsby Island.
 The proposition of erecting one there had been discussed in 1909.